dnkelly97/pgscm/README.md

 ### Usage

 ### Tech / Frameworks Used
-We are using Python 3.8, Django 3.1.5, and Pip 21, and PosgreSQL 13.2 to implement the Prospective Graduate Student Contact Manager.
+We are using Python 3.8, Django 3.1.5, and Pip 21, Azure, and PosgreSQL 13.2 to implement the Prospective Graduate Student Contact Manager.

 ### Installation
 You can download and install pip, PosgreSQL, and python from their websites, and once pip is installed you can install Django with: pip install Django==3.1.5